jgan/outlearn-olm-spec/olm-spec.md

 ## Open Responses

-An open response task requires a deliverable to be submitted by a learner.
+An Open Response requires a deliverable to be submitted by a learner.
 This can be useful when asking learners to do things like:

 - author a simple 1-paragraph summary of what they've learned from watching a video
 - describe three ways a specific technical strategy might be applicable in your codebase